Russia is waging a war to destroy Ukraine, destabilise Europe, and upend a rules-based global order. We are all involved, and we all can help.

 Trusted and vetted local organisations on the ground in Ukraine deserve our support.
 Whenever possible, avoid making less efficient donations to large international NGOs.

-'Safe Skies' is a project of United24, an initiative of President of Ukraine Volodymyr Zelenskyy that serves as the main venue for collecting charitable donations to respond to this nightmare and support and protect the people of Ukraine.
+United24 is an initiative of President of Ukraine Volodymyr Zelenskyy that serves as the main venue for collecting charitable donations to support and protect the people of Ukraine.

 One of the most impactful ways we can help today is by supporting Ukraine's military in its defence against brutal Russian aggression.
 "Come Back Alive" is a well-respected, transparent civil society organisation working to save the lives of Ukrainian servicemen and servicewomen through training, medical support, and technical assistance.